Subaru-PFS/tron_tron/Docs/sphinx/PFS.rst

 The interesting problem is how to write files and in particular the headers.
-We have found it useful to exploit the fact that all external actor state is always available in memory: the FITS headers can safely be constructed while the data are still in memory, so that no further dangerous file operations are required.
-The headers are built using the latest (best) information, but without the need for any external status queries during integration/readout/IO.
+We have found it useful to exploit the fact that all external actor state is always available: the FITS headers can safely be constructed while the data are still in memory, so that no further dangerous file operations are required.
+The headers can be built using the latest (best) information, but without the need for any risky external status queries during integration/readout/IO.

 The Subaru Gen2 Interface